 - muscle cramps, which may occur with Imitrex

-A healthcare provider may ask a person to take their first injection under their supervision to monitor for side effects.
+A healthcare professional may ask a person to take their first injection under their supervision to monitor for side effects.

 Injectable treatments represent a new frontier of migraine-specific therapy options.